Doubleday Field: Other uses

 Doubleday Field is used primarily for amateur and American Legion ball; The Legends of Baseball rents out Doubleday for three weeks over the summer.
-The Cooperstown Hawkeyes of the Perfect Game Collegiate Baseball League use the field during the summer, while Play at the Plate Baseball also has an annual event at Doubleday Field every September.
+The Cooperstown Hawkeyes of the Perfect Game Collegiate Baseball League use the field during the summer, while Play at the Plate Baseball and JSB Baseball also has an annual event at Doubleday Field every September.

 No professional team has ever called the stadium home, although in 1996 the Northeast League considered placing a franchise in Cooperstown; this idea was rejected because Doubleday Field has no lights, a necessity for a team in a pro league.
 Also, some felt that Cooperstown should be the home of all baseball, and not just one team.
-However, the New York–Penn League has played an annual regular-season game at Doubleday Field since 1991, with the team based in nearby Oneonta serving as the home team through 2009.
-(The team was known as the Oneonta Yankees until 1999, when they switched affiliations to become the Oneonta Tigers in 1999.
-The franchise moved to Connecticut in 2010, but has continued to host the Cooperstown game.)
+However, the New York–Penn League played an annual regular-season game at Doubleday Field from 1991 to 2019, with the team based in nearby Oneonta serving as the home team through 2009.
+(The team was known as the Oneonta Yankees until 1999, when they switched affiliations to become the Oneonta Tigers.
+The franchise moved to Connecticut in 2010, but continued to host the Cooperstown game.)

+On September 16, 2023, the Savannah Bananas finished their 2023 Banana Ball World Tour at Doubleday Field against their rivals, the Party Animals.
+In front of a sold-out crowd, the Party Animals defeated the Bananas, 2–1.